Katey Baruth, Ph.D.

 Dr. Baruth is the Director of the Master of Human Services program at Post University.
 Dr. Baruth received her Ph.D. in Counseling Psychology from New Mexico State University.
 Her Masters and undergraduate degrees were both received in Charlotte, NC at the University of North Carolina at Charlotte and Queens University respectively.
 She is a licensed psychologist and Health Service Provider in Psychology (HSPP) in the state of Indiana and is a licensed psychologist in the state of Connecticut.
 She is also a Licensed Alcohol Counselor in the state of Indiana.
 Before joining the team at Post University, she was the Program Manager of a satellite office of a non-profit outpatient community mental health center in Indiana.
 She has experience working with a wide variety of presenting issues and diagnoses with a particular interest in addictions both in outpatient and inpatient settings.

-At Post, Dr. Baruth has managed the undergraduate programs in Human Services as well as Psychology.
-Additionally, she manages the Alcohol and Drug Concentration in the Masters of Human Services since she has a specialization in this area.
+At Post, Dr. Baruth has managed the undergraduate programs in Human Services as well as Psychology in the past.
+Additionally, she manages the Alcohol and Drug Concentration in the Master of Science in Human Services program since she has a specialization in this area.
 She also enjoys teaching and developing distance education courses in the areas of psychology, human services, or other related areas.

 Dr. Baruth also enjoying participating in the Greater Waterbury United Way's Basic Needs Council in addition to other forms of volunteerism.
 She also has completed several citizens academies through local police departments in addition to the Federal Bureau of Investigation's academy through the New Haven, CT branch.